-If you have a lot of users to support (or run a lot of connected devices yourself), you’ll be happy to hear that TorGuard supports 8 simultaneous connections, an improvement over the 5 that are typical in the industry (or the 6 offered by NordVPN).
+If you have a lot of users to support (or run a lot of connected devices yourself), you’ll be happy to hear that TorGuard supports 8 simultaneous connections, which is more than NordVPN.

 Now let’s see what features NordVPN brings to the contest.

-NordVPN offers a ton of advanced features.
-They offer all the same apps and browser extensions that TorGuard does, along with support for Amazon Fire devices, even Raspberry Pi.
+NordVPN offers a ton of advanced security features.
+They offer all the same apps and browser extensions that TorGuard does.
+Additionally, this is a great VPN for Firestick and Fire TV with a dedicated app, while also offering support for Raspberry Pi.
 A NordVPN client also comes preinstalled on the Vilfo VPN router.

 Another impressive aspect of NordVPN is their network of servers.
-They have over 5,400 servers in 59 countries worldwide.
-One of the benefits of this huge network is their ability to provide users with a set of specialty servers for many different use cases:
+They have over 5,200 servers in 60 countries worldwide (a much larger network than TorGuard).
+One of the benefits of this huge network is their ability to provide users with a set of specialized servers for many different use cases:

-- Extra secure Double-VPN servers that pass your traffic through two VPN servers, one after the other, a slower, but more secure way to roll
+- Extra secure Double-VPN servers that pass your internet traffic through two VPN servers, one after the other

 Features winner: NordVPN